 The income statement is the representation of the company’s operation during the period of time.
 A simple equation to describe the Net Income would be Revenue Less Expenses.
 Here revenue represents the funds received from the sale of the end product or the service offered to the customers.

 Cash Flow Statement

-The underlying premise of accrual basis of accounting is that the company might be earning profit, but may be short of cash.
+The underlying premise of the accrual basis of accounting is that the company might be earning a profit but may be short of cash.
 Cash is essential to keep the business running and meet the day-to-day expenses of the company.
 Therefore, understanding the sources of cash in a company becomes very crucial.
 For a given period, the cash flow statement should include the following information:

 - Source of Cash